 - risk cost allocation

-Successful completion of Risk Assessment or a fundamental knowledge of business management, employee benefits and general insurance (e.g., work experience in the insurance field).
-Successful completion of Risk Control also encouraged.
+Successful completion of Risk Management Principles and Practices or a fundamental knowledge of business management, employee benefits and general insurance (e.g., work experience in the insurance field).
+Successful completion of Risk Assessment and Treatment also encouraged.

 Time: 7 - 9:50 p.m.